toraritte/shell.nixes/_helpers/shell-hook/README.md

 #### 2.2.1 `nixShellDataDir` :: String (default: `.nix-shell`)

 The name of the temporary directory created in the **setup phase** (see sections **2.
 How clam.nix works** and **2.1 Setup** below) when entering the Nix shell to to store application-specific data, instead of having those scattered around in the system (e.g., in the user's home directory, `/run`, etc.).
 This temporary directory will be deleted when exiting the shell (see **1.3 Clean-up** section).

-<sup>TODO: Is there a need to retain it?
-My workflow is usually to (1) enter `nix-shell`, (2) do stuff, and (3) suspend the system at the end of the day/session, so I start in the same environment the next time.
-This also means if I make changes to the environment, and these won't be reflected when I'll enter it the next time.
-I would argue that **deleting it is good** because it forces one to update the `shell.nix` on change (and some action will definitely warrant this anyway, such as changing environment variables).</sup>

 Examples of application specific data: